zukixa/zukixa/README.md

 ### 👋
-am woman
+am woman,
-insane
+insane,
-i code dumb things
+i code dumb things,
 👍
 <!--
 **zukixa/zukixa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.